programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 * Hyphens and quotes are interpreted as spaces in the search.

-> The search makes suggestions in the autocompletion as if you were searching in full text with an * appended.
+> The suggestions in the search autocompletion are made as if you were searching in full text with an * appended.